'We lost Greenville.' Wildfire decimates California town

 GREENVILLE, Calif.
-(AP) — A 3-week-old wildfire engulfed a Northern California mountain town, leaving much of the downtown in ashes, while a new wind-whipped blaze also destroyed homes as crews braced for another explosive run of flames Thursday in the midst of dangerous weather.
+(AP) — A 3-week-old wildfire engulfed a tiny Northern California mountain town, wiping out historic buildings and leaving much of the downtown in ashes, while a new wind-whipped blaze also destroyed homes as crews braced for another explosive run of flames Thursday in the midst of dangerous weather.

+Plumas County Supervisor Kevin Goss wrote Thursday on Facebook that the fire “burnt down our entire downtown.
+Our historical buildings, families homes, small businesses, and our children’s schools are completely lost.”

-It wasn't immediately known how many buildings were demolished, but photos and video from the scene indicate the destruction was widespread.
+Officials could not immediately say how many buildings were razed, but photos and video from the scene indicate the destruction was widespread.

 "We lost Greenville tonight," U.S. Rep. Doug LaMalfa, who represents the area, said in an emotional Facebook video.
 "There's just no words."

-As the fire’s north and eastern sides exploded, the Plumas County Sheriff’s Office issued a Facebook posting warning the town’s approximately 800 residents: “You are in imminent danger and you MUST leave now!”
+As the fire’s north and eastern sides exploded Wednesday, the Plumas County Sheriff’s Office issued a warning online to the town’s approximately 800 residents: “You are in imminent danger and you MUST leave now!”

-The growing blaze that broke out July 21 was the state’s largest wildfire and had blackened over 504 square miles (1,305 square kilometers).
-It had burned dozens of homes before making its new run.
+The growing blaze that broke out July 21 is the state’s largest current wildfire and had blackened over 504 square miles (1,305 square kilometers), territory larger than the city of Los Angeles.

+By Thursday, it had become the sixth-largest fire in state history, the California Department of Forestry and Fire Protection said.
+Four of the state's other five largest wildfires were all in 2020.

+There were no immediate reports of injuries or deaths.
+Dozens of homes had already burned before the flames made a new run on Wednesday.

 “We did everything we could,” fire spokesman Mitch Matlow said.
 “Sometimes it’s just not enough.”